juliakreutzer/juliakreutzer.github.io/index.md

 ## About Me
-I'm a research scientist at [Google AI, Montreal](https://research.google/locations/montreal/), where I work on improving [machine translation](https://research.google/research-areas/machine-translation/).
+I'm a research scientist at [Google Research, Montreal](https://research.google/locations/montreal/), where I work on improving [machine translation](https://research.google/research-areas/machine-translation/).
 I'm generally interested in the intersection of natural language processing (NLP) and machine learning.

 In my PhD (Heidelberg University, Germany) I investigated how reinforcement learning algorithms can be used to turn weak supervision signals from users into meaningful updates for a machine translation system.